top of page

 James Harkins, originally from the neigboring town of Meadowville, saw the potential in Burdale’s mining economy and opened the store to cater to the growing needs of miners and their families.
 Over the years, the store expanded to include a post office, a small tavern, and even a makeshift bank where local miners could deposit their wages.
 When the coal mine closed in the 1860s, business began to slow down, but Harkins & Sons managed to stay afloat by shifting its focus to selling goods for farming and other small industries that had begun to emerge in the area.

-In the late 19th century, as summer months brought warmer weather and a growing demand for sweet treats, James' son Colin Harkins added an ice cream counter to the store.
+In the mid 19th century, as summer months brought warmer weather and a growing demand for sweet treats, James' son Colin Harkins added an ice cream counter to the store.
 The counter quickly became a popular gathering spot, where townsfolk would enjoy homemade ice cream made from locally sourced dairy.
 Known for its rich vanilla, strawberry, and seasonal flavors, the ice cream served as a refreshing respite for Burdale's hardworking miners and their families.
 On warm evenings, children and adults alike would line up outside, savoring the simple pleasure of a cold treat after a long day.
 The ice cream counter remained a beloved feature of Harkins & Sons until the store closed, with many locals fondly recalling it as a nostalgic part of their youth.

 McAllister & Finch Flour Mill (1842-1875)